AkhtariH/HoboHydraulics/README.md

 - [ ] Give warning when threshold is exceeded for Color sensor ``` fix/color-sensor ```
 - [ ] Refresh sensor page every minute ``` fix/color-sensor ```
 - [ ] Open detail sensor view only if there are more than two data_collection ``` fix/color-sensor ```
+- [ ] New registered user get email with link to set a password

 ### Version 2.0